Ink Business Unlimited® Credit Card review: Best for unlimited 1.5% cash back on business purchases?

 How the Ink Business Unlimited compares to other business cash back cards

-Out of the catalog of Chase business credit cards, the Ink Business Unlimited is one of the best for startups and small businesses that haven’t cemented a specialized spending budget yet.
+Out of the catalog of Chase business credit cards, the Ink Business Unlimited is one of the best cards for startups and small businesses.
 It can cover virtually any expense, so its boosted base cash back rate with no spending limit means you could still use it as an everyday card once your business expenses have upgraded.

 Ink Business Unlimited vs. Ink Business Cash

-If you want a no annual fee business cash back card, but spend heavily on office supplies, internet and phone services and at gas stations and restaurants, you may want to consider the Ink Business Cash® Credit Card.
-It offers the same APR and $750 welcome offer as the Ink Business Unlimited (when you spend $7,500 on purchases in the first three months) but carries a much higher rewards rate in those categories.
-Read more about the comparison here.
+If you want a no-annual-fee business cash back card, but spend heavily on office supplies, internet and phone services and at gas stations and restaurants, you may want to consider the Ink Business Cash® Credit Card.
+This tiered rewards card is more focused on spending categories, so you’ll want to make sure that your spending aligns with the categories it earns its highest rates in.

 Ink Business Unlimited vs. Capital One Spark Cash Select